 - beyondblue (Tel: 1300 22 4636) – a national depression initiative, providing comprehensive online information on the signs and symptoms of depression and anxiety and how to help someone.

 - The Black Dog Institute – a not-for-profit, educational, research, clinical and community-oriented facility offering specialist expertise in depression and bipolar disorder.

-- The Tristan Jepson Memorial Foundation – the Foundation’s objective is to decrease work related psychological ill-health in the legal community and to promote workplace psychological health and safety.
+- Mindscount – Formerly the Tristan Jepson Memorial Foundation, this organisation’s objective is to decrease work related psychological ill-health in the legal community and to promote workplace psychological health and safety.